zzzprojects/docs/entityframework.net/pages/querying-data/eager-loading.md

 In Eager loading, a query for one type of entity also loads related entities as part of the query.

  - Using eager loading, you don't need to execute a separate query for related entities.
- - It means that requesting related data be returned along with query results from the database.
+ - It means that requesting related data is returned along with query results from the database.
  - It can be achieved by using the `Include` method.

 In the following example, all the authors with their respective books are retrieved from the database by using eager loading.